Love Poem #9:

 wouln't care to move at University Speed),

-but most, I think, were confident that
+but most, I think, were confident

 no Tortoise could ever be wrong.